joshuawakefield/NptChamberOCR/README.md

 ### Problem Statement

-The Newport, RI Chamber of Commerce declined to provide a digital copy of their member contact list.
+The Newport, RI Chamber of Commerce (politely!) declined to provide a digital copy of their member contact list.
 The publicly available version was a digital flyer where all text was embedded within images, preventing standard copy-pasting and data extraction.
 The goal was to overcome this technical barrier and produce a usable contact list.

 ### How It Works: The Pipeline